gold/ttl-localstorage/README.md

-This can happen, for example, if iPhone's Safari browser is in private mode, in which case you can either alert the user to turn off private mode or just reinstantiate the Zowie class with a false argument to use in-memory storage instead of localStorage:
+This can happen, for example, if iPhone's Safari browser is in private mode, in which case you can either alert the user to turn off private mode or just use MemoryStorage instead of LocalStorage.

 ```javascript
 LocalStorage.isLocalStorageAvailable().then((isAvailable) => {